kevinmcaleer/kevsrobots.com/web/_posts/2024-07-26-brachiograph.md

 ## Introduction

 Are you fascinated by the world of robotics and eager to build your own robotic arm?
 Look no further!
 In this blog, we'll explore the brachiograph, a simple yet intriguing robotic arm project that you can build at home.
-Whether you're a hobbyist, a student, or someone with a keen interest in robotics, this article will walk you through the basics of brachiographs and provide step-by-step instructions to create one.

 ---